mlcommons/training/benchmark_readme_template.md

 How many training items between quality evaluations (typically all, evaluated every epoch)
 ### Evaluation thoroughness
 How many test items per quality evaluation (typically all)
+# 6. Approx runtime
+Add approximate runtime using UNOPTIMIZED reference code.
+Include information on which hardware was used and training precision.